 In 2018, Seattle-based fistula organization One By One (OBO) joined forces with WFF.
 The good work started by OBO in Kenya is carried on under the WFF name.
-WFF and OBO are natural partners because programming for each has always been based on the same philosophy: beyond funding, we strategically partner with local groups in low-resource countries to help locals address women’s healthcare needs.
+WFF and OBO merged naturally because programming for each has always been based on the same philosophy: beyond funding, we strategically partner with local groups in low-resource countries to help locals address women’s healthcare needs.
 Together since 2018, we serve women and girls suffering from childbirth injuries.
-Let’s End Fistula Phase II programming continues to draw on the support and expertise of the Seattle OBO community that originally developed and launched it.
+Our Kenya programming — as well as all our other programs — continue to draw on the support and expertise of the Seattle community that originally developed and launched it.

-Building on the success of Let’s End Fistula (Phase I), OBO launched Phase ll in 2017, which continues under WFF in 2018.
+Building on the success of Let’s End Fistula (Phase I), OBO launched Phase ll in 2017, which continued under WFF in 2018.
 Phase II focuses on social reintegration and economic empowerment.
 In our 2017 pilot year, the dedicated leadership team and 28 Regional Representatives recruited 216 survivors to form 12 solidarity groups for mutual support in social reintegration and economic empowerment following surgical treatment.
 After submitting detailed business plans, each solidarity group received seed funds to launch their approved economic development initiative.
 A great deal of anecdotal evidence confirms the benefits of our program to survivors’ economic positions and quality of life.

 We are currently quantifying our pilot year success through baseline and post-year data collected on the experience of each survivor.